 Staff will be given regular opportunities for training in behaviour support and anti-bullying strategies.
+Staff are responsible for developing supportive, respectful, and trustworthy relationships with each other.

 Class Teacher:

 It is the responsibility of the class teacher to ensure that the school rules are enforced in their class, and that their class behaves in a responsible manner during lesson time.